College of Education and Human Development

 - their ability to develop connections among parents, school, and community

-Progress sheets for Middle School Teacher Preparation Program can be found on the College's Center for Academic Advising and Student Support page.
+Progress sheets for Middle School Teacher Preparation Program can be found on the College of Education and Human Development Advising Resources page.
 Select the academic year and then choose Middle (6-8).
+More information may be obtained by visiting Radford University's catalog.
+Select the Middle School Education link.

 Requirements of the middle school educator include being able to develop appropriate relationships with students, plan and implement relevant instruction, assess student progress, and work collaboratively with parents, teachers, administrators, and students to ensure success.